About PBIDS

 The Population-Based Integrated Disease Surveillance (PBIDS) platform is Kenya’s frontline defense against emerging health threats.
 Since 2006, it has provided the “ground truth” on disease burden in both rural (Asembo) and urban (Kibera) settings.

 The mandate goes beyond counting cases.
-PBIDS evaluates vaccines (Rotavirus, PCV10) and tracks antimicrobial resistance (AMR).
-It has also expanded to Isiolo to monitor zoonotic diseases at the human-animal interface.
+PBIDS evaluates vaccines such as Rotavirus and PCV10, tracks antimicrobial resistance (AMR), and has expanded to Isiolo to monitor zoonotic diseases at the human-animal interface.

 3 Key Sites